MODfest 2022 to Present a “Kaleidoscope” of Visual Arts

 Vassar’s 20th annual MODfest promises to be a kaleidoscope of visual arts, music, and dance that reflects on the intersection of artistic performance and social justice.
 The festival is being coordinated by the Music Department in collaboration with the College’s Creative Arts Across Disciplines.

-MODfest kicks off on January 27 with a live Instagram event hosted by WAMC radio’s Sarah LaDuke, who will interview some of the artists who will be performing.
+MODfest kicks off on January 27 with an opening reception for Women R Beautiful, a Palmer Gallery exhibition of photographs by Ruben Natal-San Miguel.
 Performances begin January 28 with a concert by Kaleidoscope Vocal Ensemble.
 The following day, the group will host a panel discussion on how the arts can contribute to the advancement of racial, ethnic, and gender diversity.

 MODfest closes February 5 with a performance by members of the instrumental ensemble Decoda.
 The ensemble’s mission also focuses on using music to foster inclusion and social justice.